 Here at Australian Institute of Body Arts (AIBA) we are offering short courses so that you may fine tune specific skills.
 Once you have successfully completed one of our short courses, or one unit of competency, then this short course will earn you a Statement of Attainment (SOA) in partial completion of the SHB50110 Diploma of beauty therapy; a nationally accredited qualification.

-Here at Australian Institute of Body Arts (AIBA) we are offering short courses so that you may fine tune specific skills.
-Once you have successfully completed one of our short courses, or one unit of competency, then this short course will earn you a Statement of Attainment (SOA) in partial completion of the SHB50110 Diploma of beauty therapy; a nationally accredited qualification.
-Our short courses provide the practical skills and knowledge required of professionals in the beauty industry.
+Here at the Australian Institute of Body Arts (AIBA), we offer body piercing courses in Australia to help you fine-tune your specific skills.
+Once you have completed one of our short courses or one unit of competency, you will earn a Statement of Attainment (SOA) in partial completion of the SHB50115 Diploma of Beauty Therapy, a nationally accredited qualification.
+Our accredited body piercing course provides the practical skills and knowledge required to be a successful professional in the beauty industry.

-At the Australian Institute of Body Arts, we take great pride in teaching our students how to body pierce in a safe, hygienic manner.
-Students that undertake our course will learn the appropriate sites to pierce, the types of jewellery to use, how to measure and mark the skin in preparation of a piercing procedure and will leave us with confidence knowing that they are able to carry out any upper body piercing with confidence, knowledgeable in the methods, techniques and professionalism to perform any piercing, providing the highest of quality procedures on their clients.
+At the Australian Institute of Body Arts, we take great pride in training our students on how to body pierce in a safe, sterile manner.
+Students that undertake our online piercing course will learn the appropriate sites to pierce, the types of jewellery to use, and how to measure and mark the skin in preparation of a piercing procedure.
+Our accredited body piercing course ensures our students gain complete knowledge of the methods and techniques of piercing.
+Also, at the end of the course, they can carry out any upper body piercing with confidence and professionalism.

-This course will provide you with substantial experience in a range of settings with procedures, clients and skin types for those who are seeking to further develop their skills across either specific or a range of salon skills.
+This course will provide you with substantial experience in a range of piercings, allowing you to develop your skills completely.

 This short course forms part of the SHB50115 Diploma of Beauty Therapy.
-This course provides the practical skills and knowledge required of professional upper body piercing practitioners in the personal services industry.
+Upon successful completion, a Statement of Attainment will be issued.
+The units can be used as credit transfers into the full qualification.
+This piercing course provides the practical skills and knowledge required of professional upper body piercing practitioners in the personal services industry.
 This course will allow you to focus on the particular skill of upper body piercing to enhance the services your salon is offering clients.